ntclark/PostScript/PostScript/Readme.md

 This is absolutely <u>not true</u>.

 First, the PostScript language is actually used a lot more than people may realize.
 Microsoft ships the pscript5 dll on Windows.
 That component makes it incredibly easy to create a
-"PostScript compatible" print driver that can print from literally *anything* and produce a robust PostScript ('.ps) output file.
+"PostScript compatible" print driver that can print from literally *anything* and produce a robust PostScript ('.ps) language output file.
 And those files, given tools downstream from the print driver, are the raw materials to go on and create '.PDF (Portable Document Format) WYSIWYG soft copy documentation.
 These PS print drivers are literally everywhere and are a dime a dozen.
 However, they invariably also include or invoke one of those "downstream tools" to produce '.PDF from the generated PS source, then throw out the '.ps file.